 Both these recommendations should include a combination of resistance and aerobic activity.

-Keep in mind, these recommendations are the bare minimum and are for improving health and reducing the risk of lifestyle related diseases such as cardiovascular problems, diabetes, dementia, osteoporosis etc.
+Keep in mind, these recommendations are the bare minimum.
+They are for improving health and reducing the risk of lifestyle related diseases such as cardiovascular problems, diabetes, dementia, osteoporosis etc.

 For weight loss, you will need to increase this to around 1 hour per day of physical activity.
 This tends to equate to around 10,000 steps but theres no golden rule with this.
-With vigorous activity the time spent doing activity can be reduced but again the guidelines focus on calorie reduction aiming to achieve somewhere between 500-600kcal reduction per day either through diet, activity or a combination of both.
+With vigorous activity the time spent doing activity can be reduced.
+However, the guidelines focus on calorie reduction aiming to achieve somewhere between 500-600kcal reduction per day either through diet, activity or a combination of both.

 It is always a good idea to quantify your activity levels and therefore using the step tracker on your smart phone or wearable device is a really good starting point.